vedantpople4/flutter_protego/README.md

 # flutter_Protego

 A new Flutter application.
 The Protego app was made with the virtue of providing a easy and cost efficient personal security app which would provide you the safest locations in a locality.
-We had datasets from all the states of India which included various crimes like murder, half murders, chain snatching and implemented KNN and
+We had datasets from all the states of India which included various crimes like murder, half murders, chain snatching and implemented KNN and Random Forest Algorithms to get the output.

 ## Getting Started